Menu

 We also have a deletion guide so that everyone can see when data, including personal data, is to be deleted.
 Most deletions are centrally initiated.

 In order to comply with general Danish law, including the Accounting Act, the Rent Act, the Money Laundering Act, etc., and to fulfil our contractual obligations, we store personal data for five years after the resident has moved out.
-We then anonymise the resident, which means that we delete the vast majority of information about you.
-However, in order to comply with the Rent Act, the following documents are not deleted :
+We then anonymize the resident, which means that we delete the vast majority of information about you.
+However, in order to comply with the Rent Act, the following documents are not deleted:

 Your rights

-You have a number of rights regarding your personal data:
+You have several rights regarding your personal data:

 If you want to know what personal data we store, please write to our main email cej@cej.dk.